terencehonles/mailman/src/mailman/docs/WebUIin5.rst

 client or the web ui.

-mailman.client (the Python bindings for Mailman's ReST API)
+mailman.client (the Python bindings for Mailman's REST API)
 ===========================================================

 Download from Launchpad::